JasperBoom/genomescan/HPC.md

 ## errors & logs
 Simply the error and log output from sbatch commands for all things I submit.
 Are deleted regularly when doing tests.

+## flashblade
+This folder contains all folders from flashblade, which were used to run vep, exomiser and the ranking scripts on a faster I/O system.

 ## manual-clinvar
 This folder contains the downloads from the ClinVar database.